-Packing shoes for Paris is difficult.
+Generally speaking, people find packing shoes for Paris a difficult task.
 This is the conclusion I’ve come to after numerous conversations with fellow travellers.

 Time and time again, I’ve been told how tricky it is to decide on which shoes to take and that it is hard to find comfortable shoes for travel.